|

 Pen Moore - fifty years of service

-Pen Moore, who was Executive Secretary of the NZICMA for 50 years , retired from
+Pen Moore, who was Executive Secretary of the NZICA for 50 years , retired from

 his position at the 76th Annual General Meeting and Conference held in Invercargill,